 → Overview of funding opportunities at Member States level

-In addition, the European Investment Bank is providing finance and advice for circular economy projects through the European Fund for Strategic Investments and the “EU Finance for Innovators” (InnovFin) Programme.
+In addition, the European Investment Bank (EIB) is providing finance and advice for circular economy projects through the European Fund for Strategic Investments and the “EU Finance for Innovators” (InnovFin) Programme.

 → Overview of the role of EIB in supporting the circular economy